velartrill/velartrill.github.io/orig/kestrel.md

 Maybe she's the person I wish I'd had the chance to be.

 "Understood," she answers briskly, and I can hear her flipping switches in the background.
-"Putting you through."
+"Putting you through, Kess.
+Good luck."

-"Silverdawn.
-What the sublimated *fuck* are you doing?"
+There's a faint electric squawk on the line.
+I don't bother to give the president a chance to speak.
+"Silverdawn," I growl.
+"What the sublimated *fuck* are you doing?"

 A yawn.
 "My *darling* General.* I am doing a great many things. *Sleeping*, foremost among them.
 It would *help* if you could make your wild accusations a touch more specific."